 Clinical work is the centerpiece of the postdoctoral fellow’s experience at the center.
-The fellow is expected to fill a minimum of 18 hours per week of a combination of therapy and assessment with children, adolescents and their families.
+The fellow conducts a minimum of 18 hours per week of a combination of therapy and assessment with children, adolescents and their families.

 In addition, indirect services such as case management, attendance at IEP or other school meetings, contact with collaterals such as foster care workers, child protective services professionals, and multi-disciplinary consultation are often required to meet the complex needs of Center clients.

 Assessment is done both in formal psychological testing and intake diagnostic evaluations.
 Referrals for psychological evaluation typically come from therapists, psychiatrists, and/or family members.
 The questions include requests for diagnostic clarification, the influence of cognitive factors on the child’s functioning or treatment progress, and recommendations for getting therapy “unstuck.”
-The fellow conducts the testing and provides feedback to the clinical team, the child and the family.
+The fellow conducts the testing and provides feedback to the clinical team, the child and the family, and also supervises doctoral interns on assessment tasks.
+The fellow also has time allotted for research projects.

-The fellow regularly performs intake evaluations to assess clients’ diagnoses and treatment needs.
-These diagnostic interview reports are then used to assign clients to evidence-based or other treatment modalities that are matched to the client’s presenting concerns.
+The fellow regularly performs intake evaluations to assess patients’ diagnoses and treatment needs.
+These diagnostic interview reports are then used to assign clients to evidence-based or other treatment modalities that are matched to the patient’s presenting concerns.

-Fellows see a combination of therapy cases drawn from clinics in which they have an interest.
+Fellows see a combination of therapy cases in the assessment, TF-CBT, and PCIT clinics.
+After establishing basic competency in these areas, the fellow chooses other training experiences depending on interest and training availability.
 A typical day may begin with family or individual therapy the morning hours to accommodate children’s school schedules, then seminars, supervision, research, and paperwork in the later morning and early afternoon.
-Later afternoon schedules are commonly filled with after-school evaluation or therapy appointments.
+Later afternoon schedules are usually filled with after-school evaluation or therapy appointments.
 Fridays are reserved by some fellows for research or paperwork.

 There is no requirement for postdoctoral training in order to obtain Maryland licensure as a psychologist.
 However, the fellowship satisfies supervised practice hours that are required for several surrounding jurisdictions (i.e., Delaware, New Jersey, New York, Pennsylvania).